jerrytnutt/Etch-a-Sketch-Project/README.md

 # Etch-a-Sketch-Project
-The Etch-A-Sketch project completed for the web development course from The Odin Project
+The Etch-A-Sketch project completed for the web development course from [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/etch-a-sketch-project)

-A live demo can be seen here: [https://jerrytnutt.github.io/Etch-a-Sketch-Project/](https://jerrytnutt.github.io/Etch-a-Sketch-Project/)
+A [live demo](https://jerrytnutt.github.io/Etch-a-Sketch-Project/) can be seen.